Lake Naivasha and Hells Gate National Park are one of the best places in Kenya to have an adventure.

-Information for Lake Naivasha and Hells Gate in Kenya
+Information for Lake Naivasha and Hells Gate National Park

 Most places will be able to rent you a bike for the day.

-For tourists in Kenya the Hells Gate National Park price is $26 for adults and $17 for children.
+For tourists in Kenya the Hells Gate charges $26 for adults and $17 for children.
 It’s definitely worth it.